-This compound is produced by adding potassium bicarbonate or potassium carbonate to a citric acid solution.
-Potassium citrate is also one of the most widely used potassium compounds in medicine.
+Potassium citrate is produced by adding potassium bicarbonate or potassium carbonate to a citric acid solution.
+Potassium citrate also is one of the most widely used potassium compounds in medicine.

-Potassium citrate is a white powder, odorless, salty taste and absorbent.
+Potassium citrate is a white powder with, odorless, salty taste and absorbent.
 It is soluble in water and glycerin and insoluble in ethanol.

 The most important physical and chemical properties of this compound can be summarized in the following table: